🀠

 Are you building an integration for just one request?

 Saloon connectors are great for most API integrations; however, you may not need a connector if you make an API integration with only one request.
-If this is your scenario, read through the "Solo Request" section.
-Creating a solo request means you don't need to create a connector.
+If this is your scenario, Creating a solo request means you don't need to create a connector.

 Getting Started